26 Apr Why is the Sicilian Defense So Popular?

 Since the Sicilian Opening has multiple variations, there are a variety of positions that occur through this opening, making every game you play using the opening starkly different and exciting.

-Compared to the French Defense, where it is possible to find the same exact position, it is extremely rare to find the same position with the Sicilian Defence.
+Compared to the French Defense, where it is possible to find the same exact position, it is extremely rare to find the same position with the Sicilian Defense.
 Every variation, under this opening, is extremely diverse, making it extremely difficult for any player to know all the nuances of this opening.
 The variations of the opening also make it very interesting, allowing players to play this Sicilian Defense with a probable different variation every time.

 Let’s Talk Numbers